MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-file.md

 ---
 title: Delete File
-description: The Delete File activity is used in a runbook to delete a file on a FTP server. ms.custom: na ms.date: 05/07/2019 ms.prod: system-center
+description: The Delete File activity is used in a runbook to delete a file on an FTP server. ms.custom: na ms.date: 05/07/2019 ms.prod: system-center